elis-wind/PhD/readme.md

 1. lists of adjectival lemmas (based on their final segment) with their frequencies

-2. frequencies for each adjective or noun
+2. type frequencies for each adjective or noun

+3. token frequencies for each adjective or noun

-3. contexts for each adjective or noun
+4. contexts for each adjective or noun

 ## Data_constitution